alfonsobries/vue-tailwind-docs/content/dialog.md

 ### Dialog response

-The dialog will return a promise that will return and object useful data related with the user interaction.
+The dialog will return a promise that eventually will return and object with some useful data related with the user interaction.

 The object returned will look like this: